avdi/brainguy/README.md

 ![Observer, AKA "Brain Guy"](http://static.tvtropes.org/pmwiki/pub/images/MST3K_Brain_Guy_7093.jpg)

 Brainguy is an Observer library.
-This is probably funnier if you are a Mystery Science Theater 3000 fan.
+This is probably more amusing if you are a Mystery Science Theater 3000 fan.

 ## Installation